HardlyDifficult/Tutorials/Outline.md

 <hr></details>
 <details><summary>What's InitializeOnLoad</summary>

-[InitializeOnLoad](https://docs.unity3d.com/ScriptReference/InitializeOnLoadAttribute.html) is an attribute which works in the UnityEditor only to enables the script before the game begins.
+InitializeOnLoad is an attribute which enables the script.
+The static constructor of any class with this attribute is executed before anything else in the game.

-aoeu
+InitializeOnLoad is an editor only script and found under the UnityEditor namespace.

 </details>

-<details><summary>When and How do you trigger a save?</summary>
+<details><summary>When and how do you trigger a save?</summary>

-[EditorApplication.playmodeStateChanged](https://docs.unity3d.com/ScriptReference/EditorApplication-playmodeStateChanged.html) events let you know anytime play starts and stops.
-There are actually several state changes involved, we use [EditorApplication.isPlaying](https://docs.unity3d.com/ScriptReference/EditorApplication-isPlaying.html) to avoid extra save calls (saving only if the game is not in play mode).
+UnityEditor.EditorApplication.playmodeStateChanged events let you know anytime play starts and stops.
+There are actually several state changes involved, we use UnityEditor.EditorApplication.isPlaying to avoid extra save calls (saving only if the game is not in play mode).

-We save with [EditorSceneManager.SaveOpenScenes()](https://docs.unity3d.com/ScriptReference/SceneManagement.EditorSceneManager.SaveOpenScenes.html) which will save your scene and any project changes.
+We save with UnityEditor.SceneManagement.EditorSceneManager.SaveOpenScenes() which will save your scene and any project changes.

 You can confirm the save is working by noting the * in Unity's title.
 This * indicates unsaved changes and should now go away everytime you click play.